marcecj/scons_matlab/README.md

 Introduction
 ------------

-This is an SCons extension (more precisely, a tool) for compiling Mex extensions and programs that call to the Matlab engine.
+This is an SCons tool for compiling Mex extensions and programs that call to the Matlab engine.
 It adds a 'MATLAB' `dict` to your build systems env that contains potentially interesting information, e.g., you can get Matlabs library directory via `env["MATLAB"]["LIB_DIR"]`.
 More importantly, it defines a `Mex()` pseudo-builder that wraps the `SharedLibrary` builder.

 The `Mex()` pseudo-builder takes care of the following: